|

 determined to pull out every horrific stop in order to

+compete at the box office.
 Consider the opening scene: a woman

 enters her apartment, massages a flammable liquid into